Interplanetary medium: Extent of the interplanetary medium

 The outer edge of the heliosphere is the boundary between the flow of the solar wind and the interstellar medium.
-This boundary is known as the heliopause and is believed to be a fairly sharp transition of the order of 110 to 160 astronomical units from the Sun.
-The interplanetary medium thus fills the roughly spherical volume contained within the heliopause.
+This boundary is known as the heliopause and is believed to be a fairly sharp transition that was measured at a distance of around 120 AU from the Sun by the Voyager missions.
+The interplanetary medium thus fills the volume contained within the heliopause.
+The actual shape of this volume remains uncertain, extending only 100 AU toward the solar apex but up to 800 AU in the polar direction.

 Interaction with planets

 How the interplanetary medium interacts with planets depends on whether they have magnetic fields or not.
 Bodies such as the Moon have no magnetic field and the solar wind can impact directly on their surface.
 Over billions of years, the lunar regolith has acted as a collector for solar wind particles, and so studies of rocks from the lunar surface can be valuable in studies of the solar wind.

 High-energy particles from the solar wind impacting on the lunar surface also cause it to emit faintly at X-ray wavelengths.

 Planets with their own magnetic field, such as the Earth and Jupiter, are surrounded by a magnetosphere within which their magnetic field is dominant over the Sun's.
 This disrupts the flow of the solar wind, which is channelled around the magnetosphere.
 Material from the solar wind can "leak" into the magnetosphere, causing aurorae and also populating the Van Allen radiation belts with ionised material.